marcomow/ble-bulb-card/README.md

 Bluetooth interaction can be a real pain in HASS, and sometime you just need to change the color of your cheap light bulbs (Triones, MagicBlue, ...).
 This custom card comes to the rescue adding a bare-minimum functionality to be able to turn on, off, and change the color.

+NB Web bluetooth is accessible only with HTTPS connections so you MUST access from a page served through HTTPS.
+As a solution I warmly recommend @PhrantiK's [letsdnscloud add-on](https://github.com/PhrantiK/hassio-addons) that you can use with your custom domain, or the [classic DuckDNS solution](https://techtechandmoretech.com/guides/hass-duckdns/).

 ![card example](https://raw.githubusercontent.com/marcomow/ble-bulb-card/main/images/ble_light-example.png)

 # Installation